• Brain atlas sensitivity

 CUDA libraries are now directly built into the MCX/MCXLAB binaries.

-For Windows users, starting from 1.0-beta, we have included the needed
+For Windows users, starting from version 1.0-beta, we have included the needed

 and receive an error message complaining about "cuda*.dll is missing", please search

-this file name in a search engine and find a download link.
+for this filename in a search engine and find a download link.
 Once you download the

 Installation: Initial test